-Food and garden waste in landfill also produces leachate, a liquid that’s created as material decomposes.
+Food and green waste in landfill also produces leachate, a liquid that’s created as material decomposes.
 This leachate must be carefully managed as it contains harmful substances that can pollute groundwater and waterways if not contained.

 Composting is better for the environment

-If green waste is put in your green waste bin, it is composted.
 Composting is a natural process of decomposition using oxygen (aerobically) that is better for the environment.
 It produces useful materials that can be put back into the earth to improve soil.

 Everyone benefits, including the earth!

-How green waste recycling benefits the environment:
+How food and green waste recycling benefits the environment:

 - Creation of high quality compost